F01

 Methods in C#

 A method (also called a function) is a reusable block of code designed to perform a specific task.
-In C#, methods are the primary means of breaking down complex problems into smaller, manageable units.
-They help in:
+In C#, methods are essential for breaking down complex problems into smaller, manageable units.
+They improve organization by dividing code into logical sections, enhance readability when well-named, and support reusability by avoiding repetition.
+Methods also encapsulate functionality, exposing only what’s necessary through parameters and return values, while promoting modularity by isolating functionality—making updates, testing, and debugging much easier.

 F04